 If you decide to refinance to a new bank, the process is like applying for your first home loan.
-If you’re looking to switch to Bankwest, you can start the application process online or with a Home Finance Manager.
+If you’re looking to switch to Bankwest, you can start the application process online or with a Home Lending Specialist.
 To help keep the application process as transparent as possible, you can track your application online in real time with our Home Loan Application Tracker.

 Although it’s not a new loan for you, it will be a new loan for the lender you choose.
 A valuation of your property will be carried out and you’ll usually need to give them statements on your current home loan, as well as a pay out figure.
 This is the amount remaining on the loan that will be paid out to your current lender.

 You’ll also need to organise a discharge with your original lender.
 This can take a few weeks so should be organised early.
 A settlement date will be organised, which is arranged between the two lenders to transfer the mortgage title.

 There are a few factors that could mean you won’t be able to refinance your home loan.

 If you don’t have a high enough loan to value ratio (LVR), there could be insufficient security against the new loan and a lender might not approve it.
 This would happen if the property value has decreased or a new valuation assigns it at a lower value.
 In this case, it’s worth talking to your lender to find out what your options might be.
 They could include paying Lenders Mortgage Insurance (LMI), which is insurance to protect the lender if you have trouble making your loan repayments in the future.

 You may also be outside the new bank’s lending policy, or you may not meet the bank’s credit assessment criteria.